Trained immunity

 On the one hand, trained immunity improves the response to infections and vaccinations by enabling a stronger innate immune response and improved protection against a variety of microbial stimuli.
 On the other hand, trained immunity may contribute to the pathophysiology of cardiovascular, autoinflammatory and neurodegenerative diseases.

-Tissue resident memorycells (TRMs) are also tissue-resident CD4+ memory T cells that provide local protection against infections (and tumors).
-Tissue resident T cells (TRM cells) arise as specialized memory cells through infections and are therefore part of the TI.
+Trained immunity (TI) was first discovered in cells of the innate immune system, e.g. in monocytes, macrophages and natural killer cells.
+Tissue resident memorycells (TRMs) also provide local protection against infections (and tumors) as tissue-resident CD4+ memory T cells.
+TRMs develop as specialized memory cells through infections and are therefore part of the TI.

-However, TI has also been found in cells that are not part of the innate immune system.
-These include cells with a long lifespan, such as epithelial stem cells (EpSCs) and fibroblasts (Naik, S et al. 2017).
+However, trained immunity has also been found in cells that are not part of the innate immune system.
+These include cells with a long lifespan, such as epithelial stem cells (EpSCs) and fibroblasts (Naik S et al. 2017).
 It has been shown that epithelial stem cells can develop a long-lasting memory for previous inflammatory stimuli, e.g. topical imiquimod treatment.
 This enables the skin to react quickly to subsequent damaging stimuli.
 After the initial stimulus, EpSCs retain chromosomal accessibility of several critical genes for the inflammatory response, enabling rapid transcription of AIM2 and its downstream effector genes upon a secondary stimulus, i.e. skin damage (Naik, S et al. 2017).
 This memory is mediated by the Aim2 gene encoding an activator of the inflammasome.
-The absence of the AIM2 protein or its downstream effectors, caspase-1 and interleukin-1beta, abolishes the memory of EpSCs for inflammation (Naik, S et al. 2017).
+The absence of the AIM2 protein or its downstream effectors, caspase-1 and interleukin-1beta, abolishes the memory of EpSCs for inflammation (Naik S et al. 2017).

 Literature